Ferroic Materials for Dynamic Heat Flow Control

 2. The development of advanced experimental techniques for in-operando thermal characterizations.

-My multidisciplinary strategy will unravel the interactions between phonons and domain walls to reach higher thermal conductivity variations, leading to ground-breaking thermal switches and diodes.
-These thermal switches and diodes will be compatible with a large range of devices and will have an impact in many fields critical for our transition toward a sustainable future (e.g., solid-state refrigeration, solar panels, thermoelectric devices).
+My multidisciplinary strategy will unravel the interactions between phonons and domain walls to reach higher thermal conductivity variations and lead to ground-breaking thermal switches and diodes.
+These thermal switches and diodes will be compatible with a large range of devices and have an impact in many fields critical for our transition toward a sustainable future (e.g., solid-state refrigeration, solar panels, thermoelectric devices).

 Financiële details & Tijdlijn